kefuzhu/University-of-Rochester/DSC475/README.md

-# DSC 475 Time Series
+# DSC 475 Time-Series Analysis and Forecasting for Data Science

 This is a repository for DSC 475 related course materials including lecture slides, homeworks and useful resources.